 Once deployed, if your renaming-obfuscated app encounters exceptions, any emitted stack trace will use the renamed package, class, and method names.
 DashO will let you decode the stack trace using the renaming map file preserved from the build.
 This can be done in the DashO GUI, or it can be done using DashO Lucidator, a stand-alone command-line application.

 DashO Control-Flow Obfuscation alters the code to make it harder to understand without changing its function.
 One of the goals of this is to remove patterns that decompilers look for when trying to reconstruct the source code.
 DashO can optionally add try-catch blocks and split existing blocks.
 Both of these add additional control flow to further confuse decompilers.

-String literals in source code are preserved in the constant pool in compiled
+Strings in source code are stored in the constant pool in compiled

 If your app is built as a collection of jars, each jar could be obfuscated independently as a library, leaving the public interface of each unrenamed.
 However, since you want to rename all internal methods, you will want to obfuscate the all of the jars in a single DashO build.
 Now suppose you need to update just one of those dependencies.
 Rerunning the DashO build could choose all different names, and references in the dependent jars might no longer be valid.

 DashO provides Incremental Obfuscation as an option.
 The renaming map and string encryption map from a prior build are passed to DashO to be reused.
 This way the same encryption algorithms are used, and new names are only chosen for newly added identifiers.
 Thus, in our example, the modified dependency could be recompiled, obfuscated with incremental obfuscation, and then updated independently of the other jars.

 Checks allow your executing code to respond to conditions detected in the execution environment.
 You can configure how to respond, using a canned response or provide your own custom action.
 Canned responses include setting a flag, terminating the application, terminating with a random exception, and hanging indefinitely.